-6.2.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply.
+- 6.2.1 If the governing body provides extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for child protection as written in this policy shall apply. - 6.2.2 Where services or activities are provided separately by another body, either on or off school site, the governing body will seek assurance that the body concerned has appropriate policies and procedures in place for safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.

-This policy was ratified on

-and will be reviewed on

-Signed by the Headteacher

-Chair of Governors

-Designated Safeguarding Lead (if appropriate).
+This policy was ratified on 25 th September 2019 and will be reviewed in September 2020.
+Signed by the Headteacher Líz Bassett Chair of Governors Matt Leach Designated Safeguarding Lead (if appropriate).